Gameplay Design

 Freestyle

 Freestyle is a game mode that tasks the player to get the highest possible score in the time limit.
+(Yes very basic!)

-Players earn points by drifting, but can further increase their point Multiplier by through Clipping Points & Clipping Zones, as well as performing different drift modes
+Players earn points by drifting, but can further increase their point Multiplier by through Clipping Points & Clipping Zones, as well as performing different drift modes.

 Lead & Chase

-Lead & Chase is a game mode where players Can either do a “Lead” run or “Chase” another Lead car.
+Lead & Chase is a game mode where players can either do a “Lead” run or “Chase” another Lead car.

 The “Lead” player must follow a strict path and maximise their score using Clipping Points & Zones, to get the highest score possible.